Why You Keep Falling into the Fawn Response — Even When You Know Better

 How nervous-system-based rewiring ends the pattern for good

-This is Part 1 of the full Fawning Series — your foundational guide.
+This is Part 1 of the full Fawning Series and is your foundational guide.

 What Is the Fawn Response?
 (Beyond Instagram Definitions)